snehaskale23/numberGuessingGame/README.md

 # numberGuessingGame
-python project , a nymber guessing game made using python
+python project , a number guessing game made using python